BYLAWS OF THE GEORGIA ASSOCIATION OF HOMES

 SECTION 1: The Power and Role of the Regular Membership in Governance

-Georgia Association of Homes and Services for Children (GAHSC) is a membership association and shall be operated in the best interests of the membership.
+Together Georgia is a membership association and shall be operated in the best interests of the membership.
 Governed by its Bylaws, the membership as a collective body holds the ultimate power of the Association.
 The desire of the Association is to be an open and mutually accountable organization that conducts its business in a fair and transparent manner so that all members have the opportunity to be well informed participants in setting direction for the Association, defining policy and participating in activities that promote the welfare of children in Georgia.
 Under the direction and authorization of the collective membership, the Board of Directors shall carry out the primary governance duties of the Association.